littlehorse-enterprises/lh-quickstart-java/README.md

 ## Search for Someone's Workflow

 Remember we passed an `input-name` variable to our workflow?
-If you look in `register_workflow.py`, specifically the `get_workflow()` function, you can see that we created an Index on the variable.
+If you look in `QuickstartWorkflow.java`, specifically the `quickstartWf()` function, you can see that we created an Index on the variable by registering it with `.searchable()`.
 This means we can search for variables by their value!

 ```
 lhctl search variable --varType STR --wfSpecName quickstart --name input-name --value obi-wan